DontBaguMe/IoGR/README.md

 For this mode, the sole objective is to collect the required number of Red Jewels as quickly as possible and turn them into the Jeweler.
 The number of Red Jewels required is 35 for Easy, 40 for Normal, and 50 for Hard/Extreme.
 Turning these into the Jeweler and speaking with him allows you to beat the game.

 ### Features

+#### In-Game Tutorial
+You can speak to the NPC standing in front of the school in South Cape for an in-game tutorial.
+This guide will be tailored to the seed settings.

 #### Item Shuffle
 The items in the game will be shuffled across the game.
-If the randomizer is created with "Completable" logic, every item location will be accessible; if it is "Beatable", certain items not required to fulfill the game's objectives may be inaccessible.
+If the randomizer is created with "Completable" logic, every item location will be accessible; if it is "Beatable" or "Chaos", certain items not required to fulfill the game's objectives may be inaccessible.

 #### Ability Shuffle
 The special attacks are shuffled throughout the Dark Spaces in the game.
-Dark Spaces in peaceful locations can only contain Will abilities, whereas Dark Spaces in battle areas can contain either Will or Freedan abilities.
-In "Completable" mode, some Dark Spaces are reserved for form changes and will never contain abilities -- such as the Dark Space in the Underground Tunnel, for example.
+In "Completable" and "Beatable" logic, Dark Spaces in peaceful locations can only contain Will abilities, whereas Dark Spaces in battle areas can contain either Will or Freedan abilities.
+In "Chaos" logic, town Dark Spaces can contain Freedan abilities.

+Also, in "Completable" mode, some Dark Spaces are reserved for form changes and will never contain abilities -- such as the Dark Space in the Underground Tunnel, for example.
+If one of these Dark Spaces contains an ability in "Beatable" or "Chaos", the logic will assume you don't have access to the rest of the dungeon.

 #### Overworld Movement
 The world is broken up into continents.
 The locations in a continent are all accessible to one another through the world map screen.
 The following locations are accessible to one another via the overworld:
 - South-West Continent (South Cape, Edward's Castle, Itory Village, Moon Tribe Camp, Inca Ruins)